Building an EU AI Act Compliance Team: Roles and Responsibilities

 - Dotted line to the CTO or Chief Data Officer: Given the technical nature of many AI Act obligations, close collaboration with the technology function is essential.

-- Board-level oversight: For organizations with significant AI exposure, the board or a board committee (such as the risk committee or audit committee) should receive regular reporting on AI compliance status.
+- Board-level oversight: For organisations with significant AI exposure, the board or a board committee (such as the risk committee or audit committee) should receive regular reporting on AI compliance status.

 The AI Compliance Officer should have independence similar to that of a DPO under the GDPR: protected from conflicts of interest and empowered to raise concerns without fear of retaliation.